nhsconnect/gpconnect/pages/accessrecord_documents/foundations_use_case_find_a_patient.md

 The consumer system:

-- SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- **SHALL** have previously resolved the organisation's FHIR&reg; endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service
+- **SHALL** have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service

 ## API usage ##

-Resolve (zero or more) `Patient` resources using a business identifier (that is, NHS number).
+Resolve (zero or more) `Patient` resources using a business identifier (that is, NHS Number).

 ### Request operation ###

 The consumer system:

-- SHALL populate the `[system]` field with a valid patient identifier system URL (that is, `https://fhir.nhs.uk/Id/nhs-number`).
+- **SHALL** populate the `[system]` field with a valid patient identifier system URL (that is, `https://fhir.nhs.uk/Id/nhs-number`)

-- SHALL apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
+- **SHALL** apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
 This will ensure that downstream servers correctly handle the pipe `|` character, which must be used in the `identifier` parameter value below.

 {% include important.html content="GP Connect can only guarantee a successful response for searches using the identifier type `https://fhir.nhs.uk/Id/nhs-number`.
 Other identifier types may result in an error response if the provider does not recognise or support the identifier." %}